Hyperledger-TWGC/tape/README.md

 *Set this to integer times of batchsize, so that last block is not cut due to timeout*.
 For example, if you have batch size of 500, set this to 500, 1000, 40000, 100000, etc.

+### log

+We use logrus(https://github.com/sirupsen/logrus) for logging, pls set log level by envrionment as `export STUPID_LOGLEVEL=debug`.
+Here are the values, by default is warn level.
+`"panic", "fatal", "error", "warn", "warning", "info", "debug", "trace"`

 ## Tips

 - Put this generator closer to Fabric, on even on the same machine.
 This is to prevent network bandwidth from being the bottleneck.
 You can use tools like `iftop` to monitor network traffic.